Pierre-Yves Rochon

 Pierre-Yves Rochon (born 1946) is a French interior designer.
 He has designed luxury hotels and restaurants around the world.

 Early life

 Pierre-Yves Rochon was born in 1946.
 He grew up in Brittany.

 Career

 Rochon first worked for designer Michel Boyer.

 Rochon started his own business in 1979.
-He has designed luxury hotels like the Four Seasons Hotel George V and the Shangri-La Hotel in Paris, the Savoy Hotel and the Four Seasons Hotel London at Park Lane in London, and the Waldorf Astoria Beverly Hills in Beverly Hills, California.
+He has designed luxury hotels like the Four Seasons Hotel George V and the Shangri-La Hotel in Paris, the Savoy Hotel and the Four Seasons Hotel London at Park Lane in London, the Amstel Hotel in Amsterdam, and the Disneyland Hotel in Marne-la-Vallée near Paris, and the Waldorf Astoria Beverly Hills in Beverly Hills, California.

 Personal life

 Rochon has a wife, Annick, and a son.
 They reside in Paris.